Aquarius (drink)

 Aquarius (アクエリアス) is an American-owned Japanese brand of sports drink manufactured by The Coca-Cola Company.
-It originated in 1978, and was first introduced in 1983 in Japan as a grapefruit-flavored sports drink, as a response to a competitor's brand of sports drink called Pocari Sweat.
-It was introduced in Spain and Portugal in 1991, and was the official drink of the 1992 Summer Olympics in Barcelona, 1994 Winter Olympics in Norway, 2008 Summer Olympics in Beijing, 2016 Summer Olympics in Rio de Janeiro, and the 2020 Summer Olympics.
-The brand has been heavily marketed by giving away free samples in sporting events.
+It was developed in 1978, and was first marketed in 1983 in Japan as a grapefruit-flavored sports drink, in response to Pocari Sweat, a brand of sports drink that debuted in 1980 in that country.

+Aquarius was introduced in Spain and Portugal in 1991, and was the official drink of the 1992 Summer Olympics in Barcelona, Spain; the 1994 Winter Olympics in Lillehammer, Norway; the 2008 Summer Olympics in Beijing, China; the 2016 Summer Olympics in Rio de Janeiro, Brazil; and the 2020 Summer Olympics in Tokyo.
+The brand has been heavily marketed by giving away free samples at sporting events.

-Currently, it is marketed in UK, Spain, Japan, Argentina, Belgium, Bosnia and Herzegovina, Chile, China, France, Hong Kong, Indonesia, Luxembourg, Macau, Morocco, the Netherlands, Peru, Portugal, Serbia, Singapore, Switzerland, Taiwan and Thailand.
+In 2011 it was marketed in Spain, Japan, Argentina, Belgium, Bosnia and Herzegovina, Chile, China (including Hong Kong and Macau), France, Indonesia, Luxembourg, Morocco, the Netherlands, Peru, Portugal, Serbia, Singapore, Switzerland, Taiwan and Thailand.
 The majority of its consumers are non-athletes.
+In 2019 it became available in the United Kingdom.

 Aquarius is available in the following flavors: Citrus Blend, Grapefruit, Lemon, Orange, Watermelon, Red Peach, Blueberry and Tropical.
 The availability of these flavors changes from country to country.

-In Malaysia and the Maldives, bottled water is also available under the Aquarius brand.
+In Malaysia and the Maldives, bottled water was also marketed under the Aquarius brand.

-Aquarius worldwide

-Argentina

-In Argentina, "Aquarius by The Coca-Cola Company" is a flavored water brand.